charlax/professional-programming/README.md

   - Three decades on, microkernel-based GNU Hurd is still in development, and monolithic Linux is everywhere
   - "Reduce cognitive load by limiting the number of choices."
 (Rob Pike)
   - The same rule applies to all sorts of numeric statuses (in the database or wherever) - prefer self-describing strings.
-  - With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.
+  - With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody. ([Hyrum's Law](https://www.hyrumslaw.com/))
   - DDD is about problem space, not about solution space.
   - Familiarity is not the same as simplicity
   - The more mental models there are to learn, the longer it takes for a new developer to deliver value.